HackerOS-Linux-System/.github/profile/README.md

 ## Official
 This is the standard edition of HackerOS.
 It's intended for casual users and gamers.

+## Cybersecurity
+HackerOS edition with pre-installed cybersecurity tools and special HackerOS tools.
+Based on Debian Stable

+## NVIDIA
+The nvidia edition is also a copy of the official edition but with nvidia drivers installed.

 ### Xfce
 It is the same as the official edition but instead of KDE it has Xfce.

 ### Gnome
 It is the same as the official edition but instead of KDE it has Gnome.

-## Cybersecurity
-HackerOS edition with pre-installed cybersecurity tools and special HackerOS tools.
-Based on Debian Stable

 ## Hydra
 The Hydra edition has the Garuda Linux look (partially) and has everything the same as the official one.